Magic's Jonathan Isaac jersey sales surge after he stood for national anthem while others knelt

 As of Sunday, Isaac’s jersey is the second-best seller on the league’s website behind only Los Angeles Lakers superstar LeBron James

 Orlando Magic forward Jonathan Isaac made headlines last week when he was the first NBA player to stand during the national anthem, and he didn’t wear a Black Lives Matter shirt during the anthem as well.
-Now, he is getting exposure because of his decision
+Now, he is getting exposure because of his decision.

 Two days after the Magic’s game on Friday, Isaac’s jersey sales surged on the NBA’s store.
 As of Sunday, Isaac’s jersey is the second-best seller on the league’s website behind only Los Angeles Lakers superstar LeBron James.